Can a Cruise Ship Survive a Tsunami?

 On the other hand, rogue waves are sudden, isolated, and highly unpredictable.
 They are like walls of water that can reach heights of over 30 meters and form unexpectedly in the midst of other waves.

-While rogue waves pose a more direct threat to ships, tsunamis do not exhibit this same behavior in the deep ocean.
+While rogue waves pose a more direct threat to ships, tsunamis behave very differently in the deep ocean and are generally not a danger to big ships (unless they are very close to the coast).

 The Real Answer: Can a Cruise Ship Survive a Tsunami?

-Now let us get down to brass tacks—can a cruise ship survive a tsunami?
-The good news is that it can.
+Now, let’s get down to the real question—can a cruise ship survive a tsunami?
+The good news is, yes, it can.

 In fact, cruise ships are much safer at sea during a tsunami than they would be in port.